From Static Ads to Street-Level Engagement: Why BFT’s Custom-Branded Food Trucks Win Every Time

 A billboard stands on the side of a highway, flickering past in a blur of metal and asphalt.
 A subway ad fades into the visual noise of a commuter’s morning routine.
 Traditional out-of-home advertising (OOH) still exists, but its impact is shrinking—studies show that OOH ad recall has declined by nearly 18% in the past decade as consumer attention shifts to mobile and interactive media.

 Meanwhile, the demand for immersive, interactive brand experiences has never been higher.
-Studies in experiential marketing campaigns reveal that brands using interactive campaigns see a 70% higher engagement rate compared to traditional advertising.
+Studies in experiential marketing campaigns reveal that brands using interactive campaigns see a 70% higher engagement rate compared to traditional advertising, especially when comparing mobile food trucks at sports events to static media placements.

 People want to engage with brands in real life, not just see them.
 A survey by EventTrack found that 91% of consumers are more likely to purchase a product after participating in a brand experience, compared to just 39% for static digital ads.

-This is why custom-branded food trucks have become a marketing powerhouse—merging brand visibility with direct consumer interaction in a way billboards never could.
-By combining mobility with immersive engagement, branded food trucks generate up to 2.5 times the consumer engagement of traditional OOH advertising.
+This is why custom-branded food trucks, particularly static food trucks and mobile food truck advertising have become a marketing powerhouse—merging brand visibility with direct consumer interaction in a way billboards never could.
+By combining mobility with immersive engagement, branded food truck billboards generate up to 2.5 times the consumer engagement of traditional OOH advertising.

 Why Branded Food Trucks Work Better Than Traditional Advertising